 Unfortunately, no matter how much coaxing you do, some cats simply do not enjoy cuddling.
 They may not have been socialized properly as kittens or may even have trauma around being cuddled.
 This is especially common in adopted cats.
 This doesn’t mean your cat doesn’t like you; they will simply seek bonding and affection in other ways.

-While not all cats enjoy cuddling, most do, and the reasons are what you’d assume: They want to feel safe, warm, and loved and have a feeling of companionship and bonding with their owner.
+While not all cats enjoy cuddling, most do, and the reasons are what you’d assume: they want to feel safe, warm, and loved and have a feeling of companionship and bonding with their owner.
+Happy cuddling!

 Featured Image Credit: Pixabay